rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 4 - Pragmatic Paranoia/README.md

 One of the benefits of detecting problems as soon as you can is that you can crash earlier.
 A **dead program** normally does a lot less damage than a **crippled** one.

+## Assertive Programming
+**If It Can’t Happen, Use Assertions to Ensure That It Won’t** Your first line of defense is checking for any possible error, and your second is using assertions to try to detect those you’ve missed.
+**Heisenbug** is a software bug that seems to disappear or alter its behavior when one attempts to study it.

+## When to use exceptions
+**Use Exceptions For Exceptional Problems**